FromZeus/fast_builder/Readme.rst

     List of bounds which will be removed.
 You can use: ["<<", ">>", "<=", ">=", "==", "!="].
 - ControlInternal
     Some packages have multiple names.
 So, if this field is checked then packages which didn't match any package in main base will be checked in additional base.
+- BuildExcepts
+    List of pacakges which have to be excluded while building.

 *Credentials section*